Martín Pérez Guedes: Career

-On 8 September, Pérez Guedes scored the first two goals of his second spell in a 3–0 victory at home to Boca Juniors.
-In total, he scored three goals in twenty-six matches during his temporary spell with Olimpo.
-In the 2015 season, Pérez Guedes played for Quilmes on loan which preceded a 2016 loan with Temperley.
-On 28 July 2016, Pérez Guedes joined Olimpo for a third time; on loan for the second.
+In July 2013, due to him not playing regularly in Racing, Olimpo resigned Pérez Guedes on a loan for one season, in which the team would play again in the first division.
+On September 8, he scored the first two goals of his second spell in Olimpo in a 3–0 victory at home to Boca Juniors.
+In total, Pérez Guedes scored three goals in twenty-six matches during his temporary spell with Olimpo, with his other goal taking place in a 3–1 away victory against River Plate.

+He returned to Racing for the 2014 league season, which the club won, becoming national champions for the first time in 13 years.
+For the 2015 season, Pérez Guedes was loaned to Quilmes, where he played regularly.

+This preceded a loan for the 2016 season with Temperley; however, his loan was rescinded and, on 28 July 2016, he joined Olimpo for a third time; on loan for the second time.
+Before the loan was signed, Pérez Guedes renewed his contract with Racing until 2019.
 He featured fifteen times in the 2016–17 Primera División which Olimpo ended 16th.
-August 2017 saw Pérez Guedes leave Racing Club on loan again, to Primera B Nacional's Mitre.

-Pérez Guedes made his 100th career appearance in April 2018 against Sarmiento.
-Defensores de Belgrano completed the loan signing of Pérez Guedes on 16 August.
+August 2017 saw him leave Racing Club on loan again, without an option to buy, to Primera B Nacional's Mitre, where Pérez Guedes was considered one of the tournament's best signings.
+He made his 100th career appearance in April 2018 against Sarmiento.
+Defensores de Belgrano completed the loan signing of him on 16 August, he played in the club for one season and kept a good performance level.

 After three goals in twenty-three games for them, he returned to Racing Club prior to agreeing a move to Indian Super League side Delhi Dynamos, who were later rechristened as Odisha, on 2 July 2019.
 He made his debut on 22 October in a 2–1 defeat to Jamshedpur, with his first goal arriving in a December victory over Hyderabad.
 He also scored against NorthEast United and Kerala Blasters, whilst featuring eighteen times.

-In August 2020, Pérez Guedes returned to his homeland with Gimnasia y Esgrima of Primera B Nacional.
+In August 2020, Pérez Guedes returned to his homeland with Gimnasia y Esgrima de Jujuy of Primera B Nacional.
 He netted three times, versus ex-club Quilmes, All Boys and Instituto, across seven appearances for them.
-In late January 2021, Pérez Guedes agreed a move to Peruvian football with Universidad de San Martín.